 AIE PIPELINE SERVICES AND SOFTWARE

-AIE works to support numerous key clients in the MENA and Southeast Asia region to improve operational reliability, safety, and asset protection whilst also helping to maximise plant efficiency and mitigate the constant operational challenges and hazards facing heavy industries such as Oil and Gas, Power Generation and Nuclear.
+AIE works to support numerous key clients in the MENA and Southeast Asia region to improve operational reliability, safety, and asset protection whilst also helping to maximise plant efficiency and mitigate the constant operational challenges and hazards facing heavy industries such as Oil and Gas, Power Generation and Mining.